 Yasutani Hakuun Roshi's early background sheds some interesting light on his subsequent development.
 There is a miraculous story about his birth: His mother had already decided that her next son would be a priest when she was given a bead off a rosary by a nun who instructed her to swallow it for a safe childbirth.
 When he was born his left hand was tightly clasped around that same bead.
 By his own reckoning, "your life . . . flows out of time much earlier than what begins at your own conception.
 Your life seeks your parents."
 "It is as if I jumped right into this situation since while I was still in her womb my mother was contemplating my priesthood."
 When he studied biology in school this story seemed ridiculous, but later he wrote, "Now, practicing the Buddha Way more and more, understanding many more channels of the Buddha Way, I realize that it is not so strange but quite natural.
 My mother wanted me to become a priest, and because I was conceived in that wish and because I too desired the priesthood, the juzu [rosary bead] expressed that karmic relation.
 There is, indeed, a powerful connecting force between events.
 We may not understand it scientifically, but spiritually we know it is so."
 So, in time he came to fully accept this story and treat it as a concrete symbol of "his deep Dharma affinity."

-In a special insight to the Addendum, it should be noted the person purported to be the same man that attained Enlightenment under the Bhagavan Sri Ramana Maharshi and used by W. Somerset Maugham as the role model for the main character in his novel The Razor's Edge, knew Yasutani, although it is not known if he studied under him.
+In a special insight to the Addendum, it should be noted the person purported to be the same man that attained Enlightenment under the Bhagavan Sri Ramana Maharshi and chronicled by the renown British author and playwright William Somerset Maugham as the role model for the main character in his novel published in 1944 titled The Razor's Edge, knew Yasutani, although it is not known if he studied under him.
 It is known the Wanderling study-practiced under the man's auspices and that he became the Wanderling's spiritual guide and Mentor.
 It was he who arranged for the Wanderling to study under Yasutani.
 On more than one occasion the man mentioned the story about Yasutani and the rosary bead he was said to have held in his hand at birth. (source) Also of some interest, it should be mentioned the Wanderling has related his attempts at study-practice under Yasutani turned out less than successful, eventually in the process returning then to his Mentor, with somewhat more positive results.
 The Wanderling describes his experience in ZEN ENLIGHTENMENT: The Path Unfolds thus:

 "The sesshins ran from four in the morning to eight at night.
 About thirty people attended and we sat in two rows of fifteen facing one another across the room with our backs toward the wall.